orra-dev/agent-fragile-to-prod-guide/stage1-architecture/README.md

 ## Next Steps

 Our application is now more efficient, but it still lacks robust error handling.
-In the next stage, we'll implement compensation mechanisms to handle failures and ensure state/transaction integrity.
+In the [stage 2](../stage2-consistency), we'll implement compensation mechanisms to handle failures and ensure state/transaction integrity.